 Am I required to vote for everything on the ballot?

 No!
 You don’t have to answer everything.
 If you’re not sure what is on the ballot, here are some great resources you can use.

 What if I go to the polls and they tell me I am not registered to vote?

-First, make sure you are at the right polling place.
+First, make sure you are at the right polling place and check our Election Center to see if your state offers same-day registration so you can register on site and vote at the same time.
 If you are at the wrong polling place they will not have your name on the list of voters.
 If you are at the correct location and are not on the list, you can still cast a ballot.
 Ask the poll worker for a provisional ballot.
 After the polls close on Election Day the state will check on the status of your voter registration and if there was a mistake made.
 The state must notify you as to whether your ballot was counted.
 If you have a problem voting and think your rights have been denied, call (866) OUR- VOTE.
 There will be lawyers there to help.